-Once a DCRS reaches an equilibrium state, since the state $|\psi\rangle$ is a zero mode of $\widehat{H}$ , the system remains in the equilibrium state or changes to another equilibrium state, if no exterior perturbations acts on the system.
+Once a DCRS reaches an equilibrium state, since the state $|\psi\rangle$ is a zero mode of $\hat{H}$ , the system remains in the equilibrium state or changes to another equilibrium state, if no exterior perturbations acts on the system.
 That the state can change from equilibrium to equilibrium depends on the coordinate system and is a compatibility Lorentz invariant condition.
 This is a form of stating the following Principle of Inertia,

-Proposition 2.13 For each DCRS in an equilibrium state that is not perturbed by an external agent, there is a coordinate system such that the DCRS remains in the same equilibrium state.
+Proposition 2.15 For each DCRS in an equilibrium state that is not perturbed by an external agent, there is a coordinate system such that the DCRS remains in the same equilibrium state.

-Remark 2.14 If the equilibrium is characterized by states with coordinates $(x, y, p_x, p_y)$ such that
+Remark 2.16 If the equilibrium is characterized by states with coordinates $(x, y, p_x, p_y)$ such that

-$$x_i = x{i+4k}, y - i = y{i+4k}, ..., \quad \mu = 0, 1, 2, 3, \quad k = 1, ..., N.$$
+$$x_i = x{i+4k}, \quad y_i = y{i+4k}, \quad \mu = 0, 1, 2, 3, \quad k = 1, \dots, N.$$

-Then Proposition 2.13 implies the Principle of Inertia of Classical Mechanics.
+Then Proposition 2.15 implies the Principle of Inertia of relativistic classical mechanics in a four dimensional space-time.

 The natural tendency towards the equilibrium state and its persistence can be understood by a probabilistic argument.
-It is convenient to assume that the ergodic hypothesis holds in DCRS and that the phase averaging operation $\langle \cdot \rangle{\mathcal{C}u}$ is equivalent to the time averaging operation along the time $t \in [0,1]$ .
-Therefore, a system described by a DCRS model evolves on the t-time towards the zero average Hamiltonian by the condition (2.35) and the system expends more time near the zero modes of H than in other modes.
+It is convenient to assume that the ergodic hypothesis holds in DCRS and that the phase averaging operation $\langle \cdot \rangle{\mathcal{C}u}$ is equivalent to the time averaging operation along the time $t \in [0, 1]$ .
+Therefore, a system described by a DCRS model evolves on the t-time towards the zero average Hamiltonian by the condition (2.34) and the system expends more time near the zero modes of H than in other modes.
 Following this interpretation, the equilibrium point state is reached faster for systems composed by a large number of indistinguishable particles.
-This is because the phase averaged state is reached easier for systems with a large number of degrees of freedom, since for such systems it will be more frequent to pass through each of the possible states than for a smaller system (all the fundamental degrees of freedom are undistinguishable for a macroscopic observer).
+This is because the state obtained after phase average is reached easier for systems with a large number of degrees of freedom.
+For such systems it will be more frequent to pass through each of the possible states than for a smaller system (all the microscopic fundamental degrees of freedom are undistinguishable for a macroscopic observer).
 The same consequence is true for macroscopic systems, when defined through the averaged center of mass variables.
-In DCRS gravitational interaction is not the source of dissipation of information, in contrast with other schemes

-In DCRS gravitational interaction is not the source of dissipation of information, in contrast with other schemes of dissipative fundamental dynamics [35, 55, 58].
-Instead, in DCRS there is a quantum measurement mechanism that uses asymptotic geometric-analytic arguments only (that are a generalization of the above probabilistic argument, that correspond to asymptotic Banach theory in Functional Analysis and to some aspects of measure metric spaces in Geometry).
-As we will see in the next section, in DCRS framework there is an emergent interpretation of the Weak Equivalence Principle.
+In DCRS gravitational interaction is not postulated to be the source of dissipation of information, in contrast with other schemes of dissipative fundamental dynamics [35, 57, 60].
+Instead, in DCRS there is a quantum measurement mechanism that uses asymptotic geometric-analytic arguments.
+These arguments are a generalization of the above probabilistic argument and constitute an application of a common phenomenon that appears asymptotic Banach theory in Functional Analysis and to some aspects of measure metric spaces in Geometry.
+This general mathematical fact receive the name of concentration of measure phenomenon.
+As we will see later, in DCRS framework there is an emergent interpretation of the Weak Equivalence Principle.
 Also, we have seen in this section that diffeomorphism invariance can be argued to be an emergent phenomena as well.
 Therefore, it is reasonable to think that gravity is an emergent phenomena in DCRS.
-If this is the case, gravitational interaction cannot be the source of information loss at the Planck scale by itself, although it is an ingredient in the quantum measurement process, as we will see in the next section.
+If this is the case, gravitational interaction cannot be the source of information loss at the Planck scale by itself, although it is an ingredient in the quantum measurement process.
+Therefore, in DCRS framework, gravity and the reduction of the wave packet are two faces of the same phenomenon.